yashevde/BI_Project/README.md

 * Correlations aren't too strong, which indicates good feature engineering. even and non-overlapping info content across the board.

+**Surprises**

+* transaction success is not positively correlated with defaulting -- **resolved by better understanding the parsing with a word cloud**

 **Hypotheses:**

 * potential positively correlated variables to repayment: